numaproj/numaflow-python/packages/pynumaflow/docs/api/batchmapper.md

 # Batch Mapper

-The Batch Mapper module provides classes and functions for implementing BatchMap UDFs that process multiple messages at once.

-## Overview

-Batch Map processes multiple messages together, enabling efficient batch operations like bulk API calls or batch database queries.
+The Batch Mapper module offers tools for building BatchMap UDFs, allowing you to process multiple messages simultaneously.
+This enables more efficient handling of workloads such as bulk API requests or batch database operations by grouping messages and processing them together in a single operation.

 ## Classes